mtxadmin/zabbix/MSSQL/README.md

 # Microsoft SQL Server

-Zabbix template for monitoring parameters of MS SQL Server
+Additional Zabbix template for monitoring parameters of MS SQL Server.
+This template is meant to use with standard "Template DB MSSQL by ODBC".

 Format: zabbix 5.0 xml.
 It should also work on 5.2 and above (see [docs](https://www.zabbix.com/documentation/current/manual/xml_export_import/media) about template formats)